PragmaticsLab/vote_and_rank/README.md

 ## Vote'n'Rank: Revision of Benchmarking with Social Choice Theory

-This repository contains the code, experiment results, and other materials used in our submission to the [NeurIPS 2022 Datasets and Benchmarks Track](https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks).
+This repository contains the code, experiment results, and other materials used in our EACL 2023 paper.

 **Authors**: Mark Rofin, Mikhail Florinskiy, Vladislav Mikhailov, Andrey Kravchenko, Elena Tutubalina, Tatiana Shavrina, Daniel Karabekyan, and Ekaterina Artemova